International Aid ― A Solution

 How are the countries doing?

-As the chart above shows, five countries have already met the goal to give 0.7% of their income in international aid: Denmark, Luxembourg, the Netherlands, Norway, and Sweden.
+As the chart above shows, five countries have already met the goal to give 0.7% of their income in international aid: Denmark, Luxembourg, Norway, Sweden and the United Kingdom.

 In April 2005, Germany set up a schedule to give 0.7%.